 When the open market values a growth stock more than it does, investors see it as more valuable and are willing to pay more to own the shares.
 As a result, investors who buy growth shares receive a return on future capital appreciation, i.e. The difference between the amount paid for the stock at its current value and the dividend.

-Speaking of stocks that they consider undervalued, the lowest price-to-earnings ratio measures a company’s valuation, and the highest dividend yield ratio is when a company pays a dividend relative to its share price.
+Speaking of stocks that they consider undervalued, the lowest price-to-earnings ratio measures a company’s valuation.
+The highest dividend yield ratio is when a company pays a dividend relative to its share price.
 Shares that do not pay dividends do so because the company wants to reinvest earnings to continue to grow at a certain pace.
 For example, growth stocks dispense with dividends and instead reinvest retained profits as the company expands.

 Valuable assets are about finding diamonds in the raw material – companies whose share prices do not reflect their fundamental value.
 Value investors are looking for companies that have earned their stripes and whose share price is too low to rise to reflect this.
-Investors buy shares, hoping that when the broader market realizes their full potential, the shares will rise in value, leading to rising share prices.
+Investors buy shares, hoping that when the broader market realizes their full potential, they will increase in value, leading to rising share prices.

 Companies that trade below their intrinsic value due to negative sentiments, trade sideways or experience earnings pressures offer value investors the potential to recover their share price and achieve higher returns than the market average.
 However, preferred stocks are riskier and pay fewer dividends, so their returns are lower than value and growth stocks.
 Value stocks may not return to the target prices that analysts and investors predict, but they still offer capital growth and pay dividends.